 Defence is a national priority.
-National Defence Act CXIII of 2011 contains detailed provisions concerning the role of the Parliament, the Committee on Defence and Law Enforcement of the Parliament, the President of the Republic, the Government, the Minister of Defence, the Minister of Justice, the Minister of Interior, the Minister of National Economy and other Ministers and heads of national authorities are in the control of national defence.
+The National Defence Act CXIII of 2011 contains detailed provisions concerning the role of the Parliament, the Committee on Defence and Law Enforcement of the Parliament, the President of the Republic, the Government, the Minister of Defence, the Minister of Justice, the Minister of Interior, the Minister of National Economy and other Ministers as well as the heads of national authorities.